DanielEichman/CE5_Eichman/README.md

 srcbmux: mux4 generic map(32) port map(writedata, signimm,zeroexted,"00000000000000000000000000000000", alusrc, srcb);
 ```
 #####Main Decoder
 There are two things that have to change with this.
 First is adding the ORI command.
 Along with that you must change control signals to meet the requirements.
 Secondly alusrc was changed from 1 bit to 2.
-There are many many other locations where you have to redeclare the singal as an STD_LOGIC_VECTOR (1 downto 0) which I will not show.
+There are many many other locations where you have to redeclare the signal as an STD_LOGIC_VECTOR (1 downto 0) which I will not show.
 ```
 begin
   process(op) begin